We congratulate the following recipients and thank all who presented their ideas for consideration.

 Mukilteo School District

-- Voyager Middle School, James Sparks, 8th grade
+- Voyager Middle School, David Watt, 8th grade

-Students will take a field trip to the Jackson Hydroelectric Project to learn how electricity is generated and distributed.
-They’ll learn the environmental considerations that were considered in its planning and construction.
+For a culminating class project, students will take a field trip to the PUD’s Jackson Hydroelectric Project to learn how electricity is generated, its environmental impact and the considerations that were considered in its planning and construction.
+The field trip also will allow students to see possible career opportunities in the energy and engineering fields.

 Northshore School District

-- Shelton View Elementary, Christy Freriks, K-6th grade
+- Shelton View Elementary, Christy Freiks, K-6th grade

-The Exploring Science Night, sponsored by the PTA, will provide an opportunity for students to examine a variety of energy concepts.
-Students will learn about circuits, machines and renewable energy sources using a variety of Lego and Snap Circuit kits.
+The Exploring Science Night, sponsored by the PTA, will provide an opportunity for students to examine a variety of energy concepts, including circuits, machines and renewable energy.
+The event will inspire students to participate in the spring science fair.

 Snohomish School District

-- Seattle Hill Elementary, Ryan Painter, 4th grade
+- Seattle Hill Elementary, Brea Dormaier, 4th grade

 Lake Stevens School District